DefGuard/docs/deployment-strategies/standalone-package-based-installation/core.md

 | Fedora/Red Hat/SUSE | AMD64 (x86_64)  | defguard-X.Y.Z-x86_64-unknown-linux-gnu.rpm  |
 | FreeBSD             | AMD64 (x86_64)  | defguard-X.Y.Z_x86_64-unknown-freebsd.pkg    |

-Choose the release you want to install, then download it either by using a web browser or one of the commands below.
+Choose the release you want to install, then download it either by using a web browser or with one of the commands below.

-To download the package to using [wget](https://www.gnu.org/software/wget/), issue a command:
+To download the package using [wget](https://www.gnu.org/software/wget/), run:

 ```sh
 wget <URL to the chosen package>
 ```

-for example:
+For example:

 ```sh
 wget https://github.com/DefGuard/defguard/releases/download/v2.0.0/defguard-2.0.0-x86_64-unknown-linux-gnu.deb
 ```

-To download the package to using [curl](https://curl.se/), issue a command:
+To download the package using [curl](https://curl.se/), run:

 ```sh
 curl -OLf <URL to the chosen package>
 ```

-for example:
+For example:

 ```sh
 curl -OLf https://github.com/DefGuard/defguard/releases/download/v2.0.0/defguard-2.0.0-x86_64-unknown-linux-gnu.deb
 ```

-Once the package is downloaded, install it using the package tool appropriet to a given operating system.
+Once the package is downloaded, install it using the package tool appropriate for your operating system.

 On Debian/Ubuntu: